The City provides a standard two-bin system for residential properties, which includes:

 • Plastic bottles/containers (lids removed)

-• Milk and juice cartons (not foil lined)
+• Milk and juice cartons (non-foil lined)

-• Steel and aluminum (cans, pots and pans)
+• Steel and aluminum cans, pots, and pans

-• Polystyrene (meat trays, cups and beads)
+• Polystyrene (meat trays, cups, beads)

 • Green waste